zio/zio-http/docs/index.md

 sidebar_label: "ZIO Http"
 ---

-ZIO Http is a scala library for building http apps.
-It is powered by ZIO and [netty](https://netty.io/) and aims at being the defacto solution for writing, highly scalable and performant web applications using idiomatic scala.
+ZIO HTTP is a scala library for building http apps.
+It is powered by ZIO and [Netty](https://netty.io/) and aims at being the defacto solution for writing, highly scalable and performant web applications using idiomatic Scala.

 @PROJECT_BADGES@